wp-plugins/post-recommendations-for-wordpress/readme.txt

 == Description ==

-**Please update to version 1.1** to fix broken AJAX issues with logged-out users.
+**Please update to version 1.1** or higher to fix broken AJAX issues with logged-out users.

 Use as a short code: